dilan-dio4/easybase-website/_posts/2020-11-25-The-Easiest-Way-To-Add-User-Authentication-To-Your-React-Project.markdown

 <br />

-The EasybaseProvider gives all child elements valid access the useEasybase() hook.
+The EasybaseProvider gives all child elements valid access the `useEasybase()` hook.
 This hook contains all the stateful functions that are used to interface with your data.
+Take a look at the documentation [here](/docs/easybase-react/).

 <br />